Reytang/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 WATER is in base water
 STIR is in base stir.
-The result should be in base behlnortthis is a file to store my solutions
+The result should be in base bestchol is a file to store my solutions